OrangeSpyderMan/inkplate10-weather-cal/docs/mqtt.md

 Mosquitto can listen on IPv6, but Docker port publishing and bridge networking must also be configured for IPv6 on the host.
-If you run the included broker as a Compose service and the weather server connects to `host: mqtt` from the same Compose network, Docker's internal service networking is usually enough.
+If you run the included broker as a Compose service and the weather server connects to `broker: mqtt` from the same Compose network, Docker's internal service networking is usually enough.
 If a Pico, phone, Home Assistant, or another LAN device connects to the broker over IPv6, verify that the Docker host publishes port `1883` on IPv6 and that local